benjaminpcollins/benjaminpcollins/README.md

 - Early galaxy formation and evolution
 - AGN feedback and its role in star formation quenching
-- Synergies between JWST and ground-based telescopes
+- How infrared imaging with JWST can complement and enhance ground-based observations
-- Multiwavelength data analysis and astroinformatics
+- Multiwavelength data analysis

 ---

 ## 📂 Repositories

-You'll find here a mix of:
-- Custom `Jupyter Notebooks` for SED fitting, photometry, and astronomical image processing
+You'll find here a mix of custom `Jupyter Notebooks` for SED fitting, photometry, and astronomical image processing
-- Notes, templates, and utilities developed during my MSc and research projects

 ---